Google kubernetes a retrospective

 * Multiple side-channel attacks

-Important Implementing PKCS 11/15 smartcard authentication in Keystone SSO works but is useless.
-The proxy generates readable browser session hashes that can be easily stolen via cross-site scripting.
+Important: Implementing PKCS 11/15 smartcard authentication in Keystone SSO functions but has limitations.
+The proxy generates readable browser session hashes vulnerable to theft via cross-site scripting.

-Google/Microsoft Authenticator apps use phone TPM to generate asymmetric codes.
-WebAuthn/FIDO is a secure way to integrate biometrics (fingerprint, face recognition) and is now supported in GitLab/OpenStack.
+Google/Microsoft Authenticator applications utilize phone TPM to generate asymmetric codes.
+WebAuthn/FIDO provides a secure integration path for biometrics (fingerprint, face recognition) and is now supported in GitLab/OpenStack.

-2FA via Google/Microsoft Authenticator greatly improves login security.
-Session hash hijacking isn’t possible if 2FA is active.
+2FA via Google/Microsoft Authenticator significantly enhances login security.
+Session hash hijacking is mitigated when 2FA is active.

 1. BIOS/UEFI updates force key regeneration; must use fallback keys

-2. Fallback keys can be stolen if not handled correctly
+2. Fallback keys can be compromised if not handled correctly

-3. Real hacking often doesn’t rely on username/password
+3. Real attacks often don't rely on username/password vectors

-Single sign-on is a major security risk.
-It generates “temporary” but “always” stealable plain-text hashes.
+Single sign-on represents a significant security risk.
+It generates “temporary” but persistently stealable plain-text hashes.

-Password vaults don’t really solve the plain-text disaster.
-Hashes are still transmitted over the network and compared byte-for-byte.
+Password vaults do not fundamentally address the plain-text vulnerability.
+Hashes continue to be transmitted over networks and compared byte-for-byte.

-Intel SGX could make password vaults more secure, but tools like Cheat Engine can scan RAM very quickly for changes.
+Intel SGX could enhance password vault security, but tools like Cheat Engine can scan RAM efficiently for changes.

-The only way to achieve 100% secure net authentication is asymmetric key exchange, where both sides never see the entire key, and it’s never transmitted.
+The only path to achieving 100% secure network authentication is asymmetric key exchange, where both parties never access the complete key, and it is never transmitted.

-To all security implementors: The current concept protects client and server keys, but plain-text/recovery hashes (even HSM-generated) don’t provide full protection.
+To security implementors: Current concepts protect client and server keys, but plain-text/recovery hashes (even HSM-generated) do not provide comprehensive protection.

-Internally, Kubernetes should improve.
-The SSO smartcard workaround should be replaced by direct PKCS 11/15 integration in kubectl.
+Internally, Kubernetes security requires improvement.
+The SSO smartcard workaround should be superseded by direct PKCS 11/15 integration in kubectl.

-As a workaround, use 2FA via Google/Microsoft Authenticator if provided, or third-party tools like GitLab.
+As a workaround, utilize 2FA via Google/Microsoft Authenticator if available, or third-party tools like GitLab.

-Kubernetes 1.20 supports IPv4/IPv6 dual stack, but most cloud providers don’t offer IPv6 support.
-I plan to test this locally with Minikube.
-Disabling IPv6 can cause issues.
+Kubernetes 1.20 supports IPv4/IPv6 dual stack, though most cloud providers have not yet implemented IPv6 support.
+Local testing with Minikube is planned.
+Note that disabling IPv6 can introduce complications.

-For hybrid cloud infrastructure, I recommend a setup with in-house and cloud datacenters, especially for enterprise/carrier-grade customers.
+For hybrid cloud infrastructure, a setup combining in-house and cloud datacenters is recommended, particularly for enterprise/carrier-grade deployments.

-Red Hat OpenShift, combined with consulting and certified Kubernetes apps, can help set up a hybrid infrastructure quickly.
+Red Hat OpenShift, combined with consulting services and certified Kubernetes applications, can facilitate rapid hybrid infrastructure establishment.

-I haven’t measured the performance of multiple web apps in detail, and I’m not the admin for large sites.
-As IT architect/coder/DevOps, I tested Python backends and PostgreSQL 14 databases with default TLS and self-signed certificates.
-Performance and response times look excellent.
+Detailed performance measurements of multiple web applications have not been conducted, and experience with large-scale site administration is limited.
+As IT architect/developer/DevOps practitioner, testing has included Python backends and PostgreSQL 14 databases with default TLS and self-signed certificates.
+Performance and response times appear excellent.

-Kubernetes infrastructure does not automatically scale your application infinitely.
-To achieve that, you need to implement and configure other components with horizontal scaling (e.g., PostgreSQL, Redis).
+Kubernetes infrastructure does not automatically scale applications infinitely.
+Achieving that goal requires implementing and configuring additional components with horizontal scaling capabilities (e.g., PostgreSQL, Redis).

-Many open source products have been ported to run on Kubernetes infrastructure:
+Numerous open source products have been adapted for Kubernetes infrastructure:

 * NGINX (Ingress-NGINX)